CopernicaMarketingSoftware/Documentation/SMTPeter/dashboard/dkim-keys.md

  >**Note:** When creating a DKIM key on the SMTPeter dashboard the above five steps will be personalized so you can easily copy and paste your DKIM key into your TXT record.

+ ## DKIM key status

+ Once you have added your DKIM key, the overview shows the domain, selector and algorithm used for each of your keys.
+It also shows wheter it's a conditional DKIM key or one that is always used.

+ If you click on a DKIM key it will allow you to change the sign rules (whether it is a conditional key or one that is always used) and check the DKIM status.
+The status shows if your DKIM key is valid and whether you have a DKIM record on your domain.